 The single street through the parcel will be a private road and allow private driveway access for all lots.
 There shall be no direct lot access to any surrounding streets.
-The private road, White Bear Point, is designed to handle existing and proposed traffic, as well as emergency vehicles, expected within the Hay Creek Valley Subdivision.
-Due to the small size of the development and limited trip generation, a traffic impact analysis is required for less than 100 trips; however, a trip generation letter was completed as requested by staff to include existing daily counts for this area and is included for review.
+The private road is designed to handle existing and proposed traffic, as well as emergency vehicles, expected within the Hay Creek Valley Subdivision; bue to the small size of the development and limited trip generation of less than 200 average daily trips per day, a traffic impact analysis is not required; however, a trip generation letter was completed including existing daily counts for this area and is included for review.